Storytime builds early literacy skills, like print awareness, narrative skills, letter knowledge, and more.

-- If your child has difficulty in settling down, or becomes upset during the program, please take your child and step out of the room to regroup then return when s/he is ready.
+- If your child has difficulty in settling down, or becomes upset during the program, please take your child and step out of the room to regroup then return when they are ready.

 - Parents should model good audience behavior by sitting with their child and being attentive and participating.
 Parents are encouraged to participate and show by example how much fun singing, dancing, and being silly can be!
 There will be time to visit with other adults after the program.

-- If your child is not feeling well, please keep him/her home so as not to share germs with the rest of the group.
+- If your child is not feeling well, please keep them home so as not to share germs with the rest of the group.